C-Otto/lnd-manageJ/PickhardtPayments.md

 There is also a lightweight python package being developed which can be used for simulations or to do production tests at: https://github.com/renepickhardt/pickhardtpayments

 # Requirements
-1. lnd v0.15.1-beta: Replacement shards may be sent once a shard of an active MPP fails.
-This is necessary to complete MPPs that regularly run into temporary channel failures due to lack of funds.
-Support for this was added with https://github.com/lightningnetwork/lnd/issues/5746, included in lnd v0.15.1-beta.
-2. The graph algorithm implementation used to do the heavy lifting currently is only supported for amd64 (x86_64) on Linux, Windows, and Mac systems.
+1. The graph algorithm implementation used to do the heavy lifting currently is only supported for amd64 (x86_64) on Linux, Windows, and Mac systems.
 See https://github.com/C-Otto/lnd-manageJ/issues/13.
-3. You need to enable middleware support in lnd: add a section `[rpcmiddleware]` with `rpcmiddleware.enable=true` to your `lnd.conf` and restart lnd.
+2. You need to enable middleware support in lnd: add a section `[rpcmiddleware]` with `rpcmiddleware.enable=true` to your `lnd.conf` and restart lnd.
 Once enabled, lnd-manageJ will spy on every RPC request and response, without changing/blocking any of the data.
 However, despite the read-only configuration, requests may fail because of this if lnd-manageJ does not respond in time (crash, shutdown, ...).
    See https://github.com/lightningnetwork/lnd/issues/6409.
 To mitigate this risk, you can add `rpcmiddleware.intercepttimeout=10s` to the same section (the default is 2s).
-4. You need to enable the feature in your configuration file (see below).
+3. You need to enable the feature in your configuration file (see below).

 # Payment Options
 The following endpoints allow you to specify payment options that can be provided as the body of an HTTP `POST` request.